 Are there any techniques or ingredients that are used in USA but aren’t used in the UK?

 As the ingredients come from different providers in USA and UK, some techniques will sometimes be modified to get consistency in the product.
-Although in both USA and UK, the basics of pastry are respected and we maintain good standard of practice to standardise all the procedures to be at a competitive level.
+Although in both USA and UK, the basics of pastry are respected and we maintain a good standard of practice to standardise all the procedures to be at a competitive level.

 Of all the desserts you are creating there, which are your personal favourites?

 My favourite one is the coconut and lychee mousse because is a “free from” dessert (free from gluten, alcohol, dairy, nuts and gelatin), it is refreshing, light, balanced and so tasty…you can find it at Hakkasan USA.
-And from Yauatcha are my favourites the tropical dome, which is our best seller, and the apple choux bun.
+And from Yauatcha are my favourites the tropical dome, which is our best-seller, and the apple choux bun.

 Which Cacao Barry chocolate is your fevourite at the moment and how do you combine it?

 My favourites at the moment are the origin dark couverture chocolate Tanzanie and the origin milk couverture chocolate Papouasie.
 I am using the Tanzanie in the coconut and lychee dessert in which I combine the Tanzanie chocolate acidity, roasted flavor and floral notes profile with the coconut, lychee and lime.
 The 75% cacao Tanzanie adjusts perfectly well with the healthiness of this creation.